 The “Adventure of Scouting” … Every Cub, Scout and Venturer delights in the adventure of a hike in the woods.
 They love to explore caves, climb hills, float a new river, and travel to unknown territory.
 These adventures become positive, memorable experiences for our young members only when a unit holds to the Scout Motto….”Be Prepared.”
-The Tour Plan is designed to help ensure that your unit is properly prepared to handle the risk factors of your adventure, that qualified and trained leadership is in place, and that the right equipment is available for the adventure of a lifetime.
+The Tour and Activity Plan is designed to help ensure that your unit is properly prepared to handle the risk factors of your adventure, that qualified and trained leadership is in place, and that the right equipment is available for the adventure of a lifetime.

 - Trips of 500 miles or more

 - Trips to any national high-adventure base, National Scout Jamboree, National Order of the Arrow Conference, the Summit Bechtel Scout Reserve or a regionally sponsored event.

 - When conducting any of the following unit activities not associated with a council or district event:

 - Aquatics activities (swimming, boating, floating, scuba, etc.)